arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 This process becomes increasingly important when the prevalence of the surveillance program's target disease is low relative to the presence of other sources of clinically-compatible cases; the PPV of an individual diagnostic decreases, increasing the number of false positives, making it harder to identify true anomalies in disease incidence.
 As a result, it has been commonplace for surveillance systems to be developed around high-accuracy tests, such as PCR and ELISA tests, when financially and logistically feasible @gastanaduyMeasles2019 @commissionerCoronavirusCOVID19Update2020@grasslyComparisonMolecularTesting2020@ezhilanSARSCoVMERSCoVSARSCoV22021 @worldhealthorganizationCholera2023 @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018.

-Outbreak detection systems, like diagnostic tests, must prioritize the sensitivity or specificity of an alerts @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
+Outbreak detection systems, like diagnostic tests, must prioritize the sensitivity or specificity of an alert @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
 For many disease systems, particularly in resource constrained environments where the burden of infectious diseases is typically highest @gbd2019childandadolescentcommunicablediseasecollaboratorsUnfinishedAgendaCommunicable2023 @roserBurdenDisease2023, cases are counted and if a pre-determined threshold is breached, be that weekly, monthly, or some combination of the two, an alert is triggered that may launch a further investigation and/or a response @worldhealthorganizationMeaslesOutbreakGuide2022 @worldhealthorganizationOperationalThresholds2014.
 In effect, this discretizes a distinctly continuous phenomenon (observed cases) into a binary measure (outbreak or no outbreak) for decision making purposes.
 For reactive management approaches, such as vaccination campaigns and non-pharmaceutical based interventions that are designed to reduce transmission or limit and suppress outbreaks, early action has the potential to avert the most cases @atkinsAnticipatingFutureLearning2020@taoLogisticalConstraintsLead @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @worldhealthorganizationConfirmingInvestigatingManaging2009 @minettiLessonsChallengesMeasles2013.